gcapes/git-course/_episodes/06-undoing.md

 ---
-layout: page
-title: Version control with Git
-subtitle: Undoing changes
+title: "Undoing changes"
+teaching: 25
+exercises: 0
+questions:
+- "How can I discard unstaged changes?"
+- "How do I edit the last commit?"
+- "How can I undo a commit?"
+objectives:
+- "Be able to discard unstaged changes"
+- "Be able to amend the most recent commit"
+- "Be able to discard all changes since a particular commit"
+- "Be able to undo the changes introduced by a commit"
+keypoints:
+- "`git checkout <file>` discards unstaged changes"
+- "`git commit --amend` allows you to edit the last commit"
+- "`git revert` undoes a commit, preserving history"
+- "`git reset` undoes a commit by deleting history"
 ---
-> ## Learning objectives {.objectives}
-> * Be able to discard local changes
-> * Be able to amend the most recent commit
-> * Be able to discard all changes since a particular commit
-> * Be able to undo the changes introduced by a commit

 There are a number of things which we can amend and change after they have been commited in Git.